HotSwap: Enabling Live Dependency Sharing in Serverless Computing: Background and Motivation

 From Figure~\ref{fig:AWS_Performance}, the dependency initialization dominates the cold start of AWS Lambda functions.
-In ``lr\_serving'', ``cnn\_serving'', and ``rnn\_serving'', the dependency initialization occupies $43\%$, $74\%$ and $68\%$ of the cold-start overhead, respectively.
-The time for the dependency initialization component is even higher than that for the execution component for the three AWS Lambda functions.
-The dependency initialization component is a major problem for serverless functions in production.
-This problem occurs frequently because the packages they need are so common.
+In ``lr\_serving'', ``cnn\_serving'', and ``rnn\_serving'', the dependency initialization occupies $43\%$, $74\%$, and $68\%$ of the cold-start overhead, respectively.
+Dependency initialization takes more time than execution for all three AWS Lambda functions.
+It remains a major bottleneck for serverless functions in production, especially since many rely on widely used packages.

-Note that the time for the container component is almost constant (about~$0.5~s$), even for containers that have different image sizes.
-This shows that AWS has already optimized the time for the container component, by improving the AWS caching and file systems~\cite{brooker2023demand,agache2020firecracker}.
+Note that the time for container creation is almost constant (about~$0.5~s$), even for containers that have different image sizes.
+This shows that AWS has already optimized the time for the container creating, by improving the AWS caching and file systems~\cite{brooker2023demand,agache2020firecracker}.

-In summary, the time of the dependency initialization component often dominates the time for the other components.
-Therefore, improving the dependency initialization component overhead is important both to serverless providers and to users of the current production cloud.
+In summary, the time for dependency initialization often dominates the cold-start time in AWS Lambda.
+Therefore, improving the dependency initialization overhead is important both to serverless providers and to users of the current production cloud.
 This motivates a novel method focusing on the dependency initialization overhead, as seen in Section~\ref{sec:Method}.